duckdb/duckdb-web/docs/extensions/postgres.md

 ## Writing Data to Postgres

-In addition to reading data from Postgres, the extension allows you to create tables, ingest data into Postgres and make other modifications to a Postgres database using standard SQL queries.
+In addition to reading data from Postgres, the extension allows you to create tables, ingest data into PostgreSQL and make other modifications to a PostgreSQL database using standard SQL queries.

-This allows you to use DuckDB to, for example, export data that is stored in a Postgres database to Parquet, or read data from a Parquet file into Postgres.
+This allows you to use DuckDB to, for example, export data that is stored in a PostgreSQL database to Parquet, or read data from a Parquet file into Postgres.

-Below is a brief example of how to create a new table in Postgres and load data into it.
+Below is a brief example of how to create a new table in PostgreSQL and load data into it.

 ```sql
 ATTACH 'dbname=postgresscanner' AS postgres_db (TYPE POSTGRES);